chryswoods/siremol.org/dynamics/visualisation/picking.md

 ![Image showing labels window](vmd_picking2.jpg)

 The "Labels" window shows you the molecule file to which the atom belongs (h7n9.pdb), the X, Y and Z coordinates of the atom (the exact values will depend on the frame of the movie that you are viewing.
 For frame 500, these will be [36.358, 45.643, 45.661]).
 The residue that contains this atom is also shown (ARG, short for arginine), as is the name of the selected atom (in this case NH1), and the residue ID number (212).
-Note that the residue ID number is the number given in the PDB file.
-It is common that the PDB file residue number does not match up with the "canonical" residue number that is used in the literature.
-In this case, the literature number is 292 (for Arginine 292), but the PDB residue number is 212.

 Feel free to click on as many atoms as you want, looking at their information as it appears in the "Labels" window.
 Every atom you click on will be highlighted in the VMD graphics window with a (barely visible) green text label.
 If you want to remove this label, then you can click on the selected atom a second time.
 This will toggle the label on and off.